wehlutyk/thesis/content/1-introduction-2-evolution.md

 One need not travel to distant countries to experience such changes: being immersed in an unfamiliar social circle at home can do the trick.
 This set of artefacts, practices, bodily and thinking habits, which can be so varied from one community to another, is what we commonly call a culture.
-Culture is a fuzzy notion of course, but an important one, since we use it to label the things that vary most across human communities, and to set them aside from those that vary less (for instance, the shape of the body).
+Culture is a fuzzy notion of course, but an important one, since we use it to label the aspects of life that vary most, or that vary the fastest, across human and animal communities, and to set them aside from those that vary less or more slowly (for instance, the shape of the body).

 The culture of a community changes over time (indeed the past is often seen as just another foreign country), yet the way it changes is remarkably slow and gradual.
-On one side, we intuitively notice that a culture is transmitted as newer generations of a community grow into a pre-existing set of habits, practices and ideas, or as frequently-interacting people of the same generation influence each other's behaviours.
+On one side, we intuitively notice that a culture is transmitted as newer generations of a community grow into a pre-existing set of habits, practices and ideas, or as interacting people of the same generation influence each other's behaviours.
 On the other side, it is not at all clear what exactly is transmitted between people, either in a given generation or from one generation to the next.
 How does such transmission come about, and what are the regularities in the changes it allows?
 The relative stability of cultures is all the more surprising given that, in everyday life, few activities seem to be actively transmitting anything at all.